nate-adkins/nate-adkins.github.io/_projects/urc.md

 ---
 title: "URC"
-excerpt: "The University Rover Challenge is an international collegiate-level robotics competition in a mock-Mars environment."
+excerpt: "The University Rover Challenge is an international robotics competition emulating a martian rover mission in a mock-Mars environment."

 header:
   teaser: /assets/images/urc/thumbnail.jpg